Tree & Shrub Disease

 I do the spraying and the spray particles are close to me.
 I worry that a small gust of wind could blow

 them into my face.
-Fortunately, my extensive microscopic analysis of this disease shows that the
+Fortunately, my extensive microscopic analysis of white canker shows that the

 fungal disease works its way up the plant through the roots and the xylem and pith of the plant.

-Because of that, I've experimented and found that you can spray one systemic fungicide, propiconazole,
+Because of that, I've experimented and found that you can spray a particular systemic fungicide, propiconazole,

 onto the ground around the plant.
 Rain or watering will wash it down to the roots which will then